(For the first page of this review of Disney’s Fort Wilderness Resort, click here.)

 On the other side of the kitchen there’s a hall leading to the bath and back bedroom (see the floor plan at the top of the page).

-While it does have a nice set of drawers–artfully displayed in this shot–the lack of a divided bath and second sink makes it less handy for even four-person families than the baths at the other moderates.
+While it does have a nice set of drawers, the lack of a divided bath and second sink makes it less handy for even four-person families than the baths at the other moderates.
+(The second sink in the kitchen is some help on this matter.)

 THE BACK BEDROOM IN THE CABINS AT DISNEY’S FORT WILDERNESS RESORT